fanluo12/LC/Stack/README.md

 4. Once meet (, push output and sign to integer stack and re-assign output = 0 and sign = 1 for parenthenese inside operation
 5. Once meet ), means finish parenthenese inside, we need to update output as cur * sign(inside part), and connect with outside, first * stack.pop(sign), then add stack.pop(last output) and re-assign cur to 0
 6. Remember if there are remaining cur, need to update to result
+### 227
+Still need cur, output and sign(initialize as '+') to tracking result.
+While character is digit, update cur since there would be two or more digit case.
+If character is one of 4 signs, push cur and -cur to stack if + or -, stack.pop() * or / if * or /.
+Remember update cur and sign

 ## 853. Car Fleet
 Use 2D array to represent position and speed for each car and sort them with descending order(from most near the target)